close

 11) LinkedIn profiles with photos get 21x more views and 36x more messages.

 The decision to include a photo or not isn’t much of a decision at all in 2024.
 Profiles with photos get significantly more views, messages, and results than generic, picture-less folks.
 Don’t think your profile picture absolutely must be an expensive, professional headshot either – as long as you have a picture, you’re on the right track.
+Plus, you can always use an AI photo enhancer to increase image resolution or improve a cellphone photo if needed.

 12) Just under half (44%) of all LinkedIn users are women.